tomeksdev/ssh-key-server-add/README.md

 [![GitHub release](https://img.shields.io/badge/release-v1.1.0-informational)](https://github.com/tomeksdev/ssh-key-server-add/releases/tag/v1.1.0)
 - The script now checks on each server whether the file authorized_keys exists
 - It now checks if the key from the keys.txt file exists in the authorized_keys file, and skips it in this case
-- It checks if the file server.txt exists or is empty
+- It checks if the file servers.txt exists or is empty
 - Now the script can be executed without deleting all ssh keys from the servers
 - Create nicer echo on the console

 #### Version v1.0.0
 [![GitHub release](https://img.shields.io/badge/release-v1.0.0-informational)](https://github.com/tomeksdev/ssh-key-server-add/releases/tag/v1.0.0)
-- Add all keys from keys.txt file to all servers reading server.txt files
+- Add all keys from keys.txt file to all servers reading servers.txt files
 - Old ssh keys must be deleted on each server to run the script again
 - If the keys.txt file does not exist or is empty, the script will not run